jockehewh/xcms/README.md

 To add your CSS in an easy way you can right-click on the element you focus and select one css attributes. open the built-in CSS editor to edit your CSS. nb. you can select many attributes for one element and they will be added into the associated CSS rule.

+__use custom fonts__
+to use custom fonts, import it via CDN. use an '@import' statement at the top of your CSS file.